An Ode to the Atlanta Hotel Restaurant

 I don’t think I ever had lunch there, because I am usually pretty stuffed from breakfast, and come noon, I would have finally risen from the breakfast table and gone out into town.

-So, time for dinner.
+Time for dinner.
 This looks quite romantic, but actually is just my friend and I having a teetotal holiday – mine lasted about seven days, hers the entire holiday.
 You can order wine there, and they have quite a good wine list of Thai wines (!) and international wines, too.

 The menu is really huge!
 Its a very large bound file, with about fifty pages.
 If your dining companion proves to be a bore, you will enjoy a great read about the hotel’s history, traditional Thai dishes and how they’re cooked, and study the extensive wine list.